LucianBuzzo/articles/mini-libs/article.markdown

 [Awful](https://bitbucket.org/snippets/gravitywell_ltd/Kde5/awfuljs)
 -

-A while ago I came across ther Stackoverflow question [Do DOM tree elements with ids become global variables?](http://stackoverflow.com/questions/3434278/do-dom-tree-elements-with-ids-become-global-variables).
+A while ago I came across their Stackoverflow question [Do DOM tree elements with ids become global variables?](http://stackoverflow.com/questions/3434278/do-dom-tree-elements-with-ids-become-global-variables).
 This highlighted the behaviour where giving an element an id attribute